heptarch/heptarch.github.io/drafts/demon.md

 determinations are made, and the physical basis on which they rest."
 He looks about to ensure he has been understood.

+A young girl raises her hand.
+"Professor
+Foster," she begins.
+"Are you lost, young lady?"

 <p align="center">
   ⁂
   </p>